 Sour rye soup (żur, żurek)

 It may be bought in bottles in food stores, but it is easy to make it at home.
 Put rye flour in a large jar, mix with water, spices and cover with a clean cloth allowing access to fresh air.
 During the boiling process, the soup will thicken a bit because of the flour.
-What Poles add to the soup depends on their habits and will vary with the region: smoked bacon, meat, cubed or mashed potatoes, hard boiled eggs, dried or pickled mushrooms, but also a specific tasty, aromatic pork sausage called "white sausage" (biała kiełbasa).
+What Poles add to the soup depends on their habits and will vary with the region: smoked bacon, meat, cubed or mashed potatoes, hard-boiled eggs, dried or pickled mushrooms, but also a specific tasty, aromatic pork sausage called 'white sausage' (biała kiełbasa).
 The soup is traditionally served at Easter.
 A vegetarian version is quite frequently served on Christmas eve: it is prepared with dry forest mushrooms, sometimes horseradish, potatoes and eggs.
-There exists a famous local variation: white borscht – similar to żurek, but using fermented wheat flour or zalewajka – is a certified regional specialty from central Poland.
+There exists a famous local variation: white borscht – similar to żurek, but using fermented wheat flour or zalewajka – is a certified regional speciality from central Poland.

-Beetroot soup - bortsch (barszcz czerwony)
+Beetroot soup (barszcz czerwony)

 Traditional bortsch consists of a fermented liquid which has to be prepared a couple of days in advance (or bought in a store).
 It is made from raw beets which become acidic naturally thanks to fermentation in salted water with garlic and other spices.
 Such a liquid (zakwas) is not only used for bortsch but may be drunk raw as a health beverage.
-A real must in Poland is the traditional Christmas Eve vegetarian version of the bortsch.
+A real must in Poland is the traditional Christmas Eve vegetarian version of bortsch.
 It is not only a soup, but also one of the culinary symbols of Polish Christmas Eve.
-It is served with tiny raviolis stuffed with a preparation of soaked dried ceps and fried onions (called "uszka" in Polish, literally meaning "little ears").
+It is served with tiny raviolis stuffed with a preparation of soaked dried ceps and fried onions (called uszka in Polish, literally meaning 'little ears').
 Bortsch with raviolis is also served in restaurants all year round.
-The first records of bortsch date from the beginning of the XVIth century.
+The first records of bortsch date from the beginning of the 16th century.

 In summertime, Poles enjoy botwinka, which is the name for a soup made from young beets – their roots, stalks and leaves.

-Cucumber soup (ogórkowa)
+Gherkin soup (ogórkowa)

 Cabbage soup (kapuśniak)

-Three Meat Broth (rosół)
+Three meat broth (rosół)

 True Poles eat a meat broth as the first dish of their Sunday dinner.
 The simple version usually calls for one type of meat.
 The traditional version uses three or even more types of meat such as chicken, veal and beef, which are simmered together for a couple of hours with vegetables, spices and herbs.
-It is served with noodles of various shapes, or 'drop' dumplings (lane ciasto, lane kluski).
+It is served with noodles of various shapes, or 'drop' dumplings (lane ciasto or lane kluski).

-Barley soup (Krupnik)
+Barley soup (krupnik)

-Duck blood soup
+Duck blood soup (czernina)